 This Access Policy is intended to provide additional information for visitors.
-It was produced in September 2015 and updated in September 2019.
-We are working on a separate digital access policy.
+It was produced in September 2015 and updated in December 2021.
+We are working on a separate digital access policy as much of our engagement is now delivered online due to the COVID-19 Pandemic.

 The Egypt Centre is a holder of Visit Britain's Visitor Attraction Quality Assurance Scheme Award, a consumer focused quality assessment service for all types of visitor attractions.
-The Egypt Centre also states in its Forward Plan, agreed by the Special Collections Executive Group in October 2019, that one of its three core aims is widening participation.
+The Egypt Centre also states in its Forward Plan, agreed by the Special Collections Executive Group in 2022, that one of its three core aims is widening participation.
 This includes eliminating barriers to all of its services.
 Barriers may be physical, relating to a disability, intellectual, cultural, attitudinal, or economic: